blargoflatsome/fourshame/content/articles/knossoss.md

 type: location
 description: Home of the Minotaur in the Forbidden Valley
 ---
-> "Truth and Time cannot be witnessed by a single eye or felt by a single finger; nor shall they be judged by a single heart" - Bulgar SilentStrider
+> "Truth cannot be witnessed by a single eye or felt by a single finger; nor shall it be judged by a single heart" - Bulgar SilentStrider

 ## Code of Honor